v-swagger/v-swagger/vsc-extension-quickstart.md

 -   Open the debug viewlet (`Ctrl+Shift+D` or `Cmd+Shift+D` on Mac) and from the launch configuration dropdown pick `Extension Tests`.
 -   Press `F5` to run the tests in a new window with your extension loaded.
 -   See the output of the test result in the debug console.
+-   You can also run tests from the terminal using `yarn test`.
 -   Make changes to `src/test/suite/extension.test.ts` or create new test files inside the `test/suite` folder.
     -   The provided test runner will only consider files matching the name pattern `**.test.ts`.
     -   You can create folders inside the `test` folder to structure your tests any way you want.